Stephen C. Jett Autobiography

 In 1971, I married Mary Frances Manak of Cleveland Heights, a beginning elementary-school teacher, and we went on a honeymoon wildlife safari in East Africa.
 A daughter, Jennifer F. Jett, arrived in 1974.
 Mary and I divorced in 1977, and I remained single until 1995, when I wed fellow geographer Lisa Sue Roberts (Mary Washington BA, LSU MA, Tennessee Ph.D.), with whom I had been acquainted since 1979.

 UCD Geography was dissolved in 1996, and I joined the Division of Textiles and Clothing.
 In 2000, I retired, and at the end of 2001 we moved to Lisa’s historic hometown of Abingdon, in Southwest VA, where, initially, she did adjunct teaching and later worked as a reference and fiction specialist at the county public library.
 Annually, I teach a course at our College for Older Adults.
-In Abingdon, I have been very active in efforts to oppose a proposed shopping-center and sports-complex development on a historic plantation property, and to have a park established there instead.
+In Abingdon, I was very active (but unsuccessful) in efforts to oppose a proposed shopping-center and sports-complex development on a historic plantation property, and to have a park established there instead.

 In 1960, I spent a summer in France with the Experiment in International Living.
 In 1969, I bought an old house in the tiny Hameau de Veaux, Département du Vaucluse, in sunny Provence.
 Ultimately acquiring three more dwellings, we restored and furnished them with antiques over the years.
 Fixing up and enjoying these buildings (and dealing with their problems and frustrations) has been a family project for decades and over four generations.
 We adore the surrounding country, which is full of gorges, rugged hills, quaint castellated villages, towns boasting Roman ruins, good food and wine, and the arts (especially, music).
 We occasionally get to the more-distant classic towns of Orange, Avignon, Nîmes, Aix, and Arles, plus the Pont-du-Gard.
 We use the homes ourselves and also manage them as vacation rentals (see www.rentalhousesinprovence.com).
-In 2004, I published the high-school-level Modern World Nations book France, and in 2006 was an invited lecturer and panelist at the Festival Internationale de Géographie, Vosges.
+In 2004, I published the high-school-level Modern World Nations book France, and in 2006 was an invited lecturer and panelist at the Festival Internationale de Géographie, St-Dié des Vosges.

 I have been a collector since childhood, but acquiring and studying Navajo rugs commenced only as a young adult.
 I put on two exhibitions of Indian rugs and baskets in Davis galleries.
 There, too, I co-curated an exhibition reflecting my later interest, Central and Southwest Asian tribal textiles.
 This latter focus culminated in guest curation of a major exhibition of Baluchi and Aimaq weavings in 2006, at the Georgia Museum of Art.
 I am also a collector of books and of works of art on paper.